-- 8.31.
+8.31.
 Requirements for an effective ageing management programme for nuclear fuel cycle facilities are established in Requirement 60 and paras 9.53-9.55 of SSR-4 [1].
-In implementing these requirements, the operating organization of a nuclear fuel cycle R&D facility should take into account following: - (a) Ensuring support for the ageing management programme by the management of the operating organization; - (b) Ensuring early implementation of an ageing management programme; - (c) Following a proactive approach based on an adequate understanding of the ageing of SSCs, rather than a reactive approach responding to the failure of SSCs; - (d) Ensuring optimal operation of SSCs to slow down the rate of ageing degradation; - (e) Ensuring the proper implementation of maintenance and testing activities in accordance with operational limits and conditions, design requirements and manufacturers' recommendations, and following approved operating procedures;
+In implementing these requirements, the operating organization of a nuclear fuel cycle R&D facility should take into account the following:

+- (a) Ensuring support for the ageing management programme by the management of the operating organization; - (b) Ensuring early implementation of an ageing management programme; - (c) Following a proactive approach based on an adequate understanding of the ageing of SSCs, rather than a reactive approach responding to the failure of SSCs; - (d) Ensuring optimal operation of SSCs to slow down the rate of ageing degradation; - (e) Ensuring the proper implementation of maintenance and testing activities in accordance with operational limits and conditions, design requirements and manufacturers' recommendations, and following approved operating procedures; - (f) Minimizing human performance factors that could lead to premature degradation, through enhancement of staff motivation, fostering of a culture for safety,-(including a sense of ownership and awareness,) and understanding of the basic concepts of ageing management; - (g) Ensuring the availability and use of correct operating procedures, tools and materials, and ensuring the availability of a sufficient number of qualified personnel for a given task; - (h) Collecting feedback of on operating experience to learn from relevant ageing related events.

-- (f) Minimizing human performance factors that could lead to premature degradation, through enhancement of staff motivation, fostering of a culture for safety, including a sense of ownership and awareness, and understanding of the basic concepts of ageing management; - (g) Ensuring availability and use of correct operating procedures, tools and materials, and of a sufficient number of qualified personnel for a given task; - (h) Collecting feedback of operating experience to learn from relevant ageing related events. - 8.32.
-The ageing management programme should also consider the physical ageing and the non-physical ageing (i.e. obsolescence or becoming out of date in comparison with current knowledge, codes, standards and regulations, and technology). - 8.33.
+8.32.
+The ageing management programme should also consider the physical ageing and theas well as non-physical ageing (i.e. obsolescence or becoming out of date in comparison with current knowledge, codes, standards and regulations, and technology).

+8.33.
 The surveillance undertaken as part of the ageing management programme (see para.
-9.54 of SSR-4 [1]) should be implemented through regular checks performed by operating personnel, such as the following: - (a) Systematic monitoring of the condition of SSCs; - (b) Regular visual inspections of SSCs for evidence of deterioration due to ageing effects; - (c) Monitoring of operating conditions (e.g. taking heat images of electrical cabinets, checking the temperature of ventilator bearings).
+9.54 of SSR-4 [1]) should be implemented through regular checks performed by operating personnel, such as the following:

+- (a) Systematic monitoring of the condition of SSCs; - (b) Regular visual inspections of SSCs for evidence of deterioration due to ageing effects; - (c) Monitoring of operating conditions (e.g. taking heat images of electrical cabinets, checking the temperature of ventilator bearings).

-CONTROL OF MODIFICATIONS AT A NUCLEAR FUEL R&D FACILITY
+CONTROL OF MODIFICATIONS AT A NUCLEAR FUEL CYCLE R&D FACILITY